Berkeley-CS61B/skeleton-sp16/hw1/spec/hw1.md

 Make sure your classes are defined as `AbstractBoundedQueue<T> extends BoundedQueue<T>` (or whatever type parameter you used instead of T).

+#### When I try to run the provided tests I get "No runnable methods".

+Make sure you've uncommented the tests, including the `@Test` annotation.

 Credits: RingBuffer figures from [wikipedia](http://en.wikipedia.org/wiki/Circular_buffer).
 This assignment adapted from [Kevin Wayne's Guitar Heroine](http://nifty.stanford.edu/2012/wayne-guitar-heroine/) assignment.